OmarTubeileh/Design-Implementation-of-a-Multi-modal-Framework-for-Disease-Detection-Classification-Using-ML/README.md

 Translate API.

 ## Image Augmentations:
-The following are the two techniques that were implemented to balance the data:
+The following are the two techniques that were employed to balance the classes further more:
 - Contrast Adjustment: The first image augmentation is implemented using the PIL.ImageEnhance module.
 It increases the image's contrast by a factor of 1.5 (50%), making dark areas darker and bright areas brighter.
 This is particularly useful for enhancing the visibility of subtle features in medical images, making certain visual features more prominent, where differences in tissue density or pathology can be highlighted with better contrast.
 Applying contrast variation during training improves the model's robustness to